xiix0/scam/README.md

-It may or may not be worthwhile, but it still has to be done.
+You're working under a slight handicap.
+You happen to be human.